 The COVID-19 economic storm hit all industries, and fintech was no exception.
+Yet the impact on financial companies differed by the segment of the market they operated in and the solutions they offered.

 Most companies were forced to squeeze budgets, cut costs, and adjust their strategies (think Monzo, one of the UK’s fintech champions, laying off close to 200 employees, or Revolut introducing its “salary sacrifice scheme”).